Quantum dimension witness with a single repeated operation

-A common problem of quantum manipulations is leakage to external states, which no longer participate in the dynamics but still affects the measurement.
-This case can be resolved adding an extra classical (sink) state so that the dimension is shifted by $1$, i.e. $\det W_N=0$ for $N>d^2$ in complex and $N>d(d+1)/2$ in the real space.
+A common problem of quantum manipulations is leakage to external states, which no longer participate in the dynamics but still affect the measurement.
+This case can be resolved by adding an extra classical (sink) state so that the dimension is shifted by $1$, i.e. $\det W_N=0$ for $N>d^2$ in complex and $N>d(d+1)/2$ in real space.

 \emph{Error analysis}.
 The dominant source of errors is finite statistics.
 For any witness, which is a function of binary probabilities in independent experiments, $F(\{p_j\})$ (here $F=F_1,F_2,W_N$), we can distinguish $\tilde{p}_j=n_j/N_j$, the actual frequency of $n_j$ successes (e.g. result $1$) for $N_j$ repetitions.
 In contrast, $p_j$ is the limit at $N_j\to \infty$.
-Assuming independence, we have
+In the case of randomly chosen $j$, we can assume independence between subsequent experiments, so

 for $\delta p_j=\tilde{p}_j-p_j$.
 At large $N_j$ we can expand